CodeupClassroom/venus-modified-lessons/spa/add_screen.md

 5. go back to thew view component and add content/functionality to the screen

 ## Step 1: make the new view component file
-Let's add a new page that will display a single fact about dogs.
+Let's add a new page that will display a few facts about dogs.

 Create a new file: `views/DogFacts.js` with the following code:
 ```js